-Students who participate in occupational therapy receive instruction on improving their fine motor skills, typically a lot of students are working on hand writing skills.
+Students who participate in occupational therapy receive instruction to improve their fine motor skills; typically many of the students are working on handwriting skills.
 Students who receive occupational therapy will have goals in their IEP and meet with their therapist as prescribed by the IEP.

 Speech and Language

 Speech disorders occur when a person is unable to produce speech sounds correctly or fluently, or has problems with their voice or resonance.
 Language disorders occur when a person has trouble understanding others (receptive language), or sharing thoughts, ideas, and feelings (expressive language).
 Speech Language Pathologist or assistants work individually or in small groups, with students using conversation and targeted activities to enable students to communicate effectively.

 The district provides a full-time counselor and behavior coach.
 The counselor and behavior coach provide social and emotional support for students.
 Through assessing behavior needs, implementing behavior plans, or just being available to talk with students they are an essential component to our special education program.